Time evolution of semiclassical states in the one-vertex model of quantum-reduced loop gravity: Conclusions

-Since the negative powers of the flux operator in the Hamiltonian originate from the Tikhonov regularization used to quantize the inverse volume element, the above observation suggests that the question of the dynamical behavior of semiclassical states under a Hamiltonian of this type would be worth investigating in more detail and in a wider range of examples.
-If it turns out that the use of the Tikhonov regularization consistently leads to worse semiclassical properties of the dynamics, this could be taken as a definite physical reason to prefer alternative regularization prescriptions over the Tikhonov regularization.
-Any concrete argument favoring some regularization of the Hamiltonian over another would of course be welcome, as it would serve to at least somewhat limit the very great number of different possibilities available when constructing the Hamiltonian operator in canonical loop quantum gravity.
-As a first step, the computations performed for this work could be repeated using a Hamiltonian constructed using the Thiemann regularization, which yields an operator in which no negative powers of the flux operators are involved, and seeing if this leads to any significant difference in the dynamical behavior of the states whose evolution features a bounce.
+A comparison of the dynamics generated by a Thiemann-type Hamiltonian against the Hamiltonian used in this article would also be interesting from the point of view of deciding between the many different regularizations available for constructing the Hamiltonian operator in canonical loop quantum gravity.
+If it could be established that the use of the Thiemann regularization (or possibly some other alternative regularization of the Hamiltonian) consistently leads to better semiclassical properties of the dynamics and fails to display the kind of discrepancies observed for the Hamiltonian considered here, this could be taken as a clear, definite indication to prefer the alternative Hamiltonian over the one obtained using the Tikhonov regularization.
+Any concrete physical argument favoring some regularization of the Hamiltonian over another would of course be very welcome, as it would serve to at least somewhat limit the very great number of different possibilities that are currently available for the quantization of the Hamiltonian in loop quantum gravity.